Swizop/RCS-Sniff-App/README.md

 8. The intercepted phone has received a RCS multimedia message from the second phone
 9. The intercepted phone has received a shared location through RCS from the second phone
 10. The intercepted phone has sent its location through RCS to the second phone

+On older versions of the Google Messages Android app, which uses RCS, HTTP is used instead of HTTPS to send the location.
+Therefore, the app extracts vulnerable information.